honojs/middleware/packages/zod-validator/README.md

 }
 ```

 Note that `error.message` is a JSON string of Zod's issue array, not a nested object.
-This format is Zod's own serialization and is not guaranteed to be stable across Zod versions.
+This is the Zod v4 shape; with Zod v3 the same code serializes the issues inline instead (`"error": { "issues": [...], "name": "ZodError" }`).
+The format is Zod's own serialization and is not guaranteed to be stable across Zod versions.
 If clients parse the error body, define your own format with a hook (see below).

 Hook: